enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

 We now read, which returns the value `h` and increments our `read` pointer.
-The `read` pointer is at index 1 and the `write` pointer remains at index 3.
+The `read` pointer is at index 1 and the `write` pointer remains at index 2 until the next write.
 The `size` of the buffer is now 2.
 While the value `h` stays in the underlying array, it no longer logically exists within the buffer &mdash;
 the value at index 0 will not be read again unless it